 Pathological growth of the uterine mucosa, resulting in endometrium thickening and the fertilized ovule cannot attach to it.
-Therefore most women with endometriosis suffer from infertility.
+Therefore, most women with endometriosis suffer from infertility.
 Successful treatment can only be provided by a specialist.
-The longer the pain lasts for woman with endometriosis, the more likely she will need surgery.
+The longer the pain lasts for a woman with endometriosis, the more likely she will need surgery.
 Endometriosis is a “tricky” disease when altered endometrial cells (the lining of the uterus) begin to occupy others.

 Uterine fibroids (fibromyoma or leiomyoma)

 Benign growth of the uterus that occurs due to the growth of muscle and connective tissue of the uterus.
 It has a hormonal origin.
 It prevents you from getting pregnant and reduces the quality of life, but is successfully treated without surgery.
-It is often asymptomatic, but can cause complications during pregnancy, including miscarriage, premature birth or cesarean section, as well as infertility.
+Furthermore, it is often asymptomatic, but can cause complications during pregnancy, including miscarriage, premature birth or cesarean section, as well as infertility.

 Cyst and polycystic ovaries

-A cyst is a benign tumor of small size, filled with fluid that appears in the structure of the ovary.
+A cyst is a benign tumor of small size, filled with fluid, that appears in the structure of the ovary.
 The cyst is formed from a follicle where an ovule had grown, but could not come out during ovulation and began to accumulate fluid.
 Sometimes cysts are of a different origin, but can still cause abdominal pain.
 Polycystic ovary syndrome sometimes causes lower abdominal pain.
 Polycystic ovary syndrome can cause infertility, reducing the quality of life, and even life-threatening symptoms.
 That’s because sometimes accompanied by depression, vitamin D deficiency, and increasing of “bad” cholesterol.